AlgoMaster Logo

 The morphology problem

-Tokens solve all three problems.
-Instead of splitting text at word boundaries, tokenization algorithms find subword units, chunks that are smaller than words but larger than individual characters.
-Common words like "the" stay as single tokens.
+Subword tokenization is the practical compromise.
+Instead of splitting only at word boundaries, the tokenizer learns reusable pieces that are smaller than many words but larger than individual characters.
+Common words like "the" may stay as single tokens.
 Rare words get split into pieces.
-The word "unhappiness" might become ["un", "happiness"], or ["un", "happi", "ness"], depending on the algorithm.
+The word "unhappiness" might become ["un", "happiness"] or ["un", "happi", "ness"], depending on the tokenizer.

-Character-level tokenization can handle any input, but it produces very long sequences (each character is a token), which makes the model slow and makes it harder to learn word-level meaning.
-Word-level tokenization is compact but brittle.
-Subword tokenization hits the sweet spot.
+Character-level tokenization can handle arbitrary input, but it creates long sequences and makes the model spend many steps reconstructing word-level patterns.
+Word-level tokenization is compact for common words but brittle on real input.
+Subword tokenization usually gives the best engineering tradeoff.

 Byte Pair Encoding (BPE)